Ever Wonder if Your Car is Safe to Drive?

 Stats from January, 1985 to September 2016 indicated that some of the best auto manufacturers in terms of recall rates include Porsche, Mercedes, Kia, Tesla, and Mazda.
 Those getting the worst ratings included Volkswagen, Chrysler, Honda, Hyundai, and BMW.

 If you have questions regarding an automotive recall, or believe you are driving a lemon, contact the Law office of Timothy Abeel & Associates for a free case evaluation.
-We serve clients throughout New Jersey and Pennsylvania.
 Call 888-830-1474.